Vishnu-Aithal/markOne-Project/README.md

 A basic CLI app created using node.js

+---
-Packages used:
+> ### Packages used:

-    1.readLineSync
-    2.CHALK
+1.  readLineSync
+2. CHALK
+---

-Features:
+> ### Features:

-     userName input
+-    userName input
-     score calculation
+-    score calculation
-     check if high score
+-    check if high score
-     uses keyInSelect of readlineSync
+-    uses keyInSelect of readlineSync

+---
-How to play:
+> ### How to play:

 1.  go to repl live link.
 2.  enter username when prompted.
 3.  choose an answer for each question

+---